 - (4) Mutual funds structured as limited partnerships may raise some concerns about the loss of limited liability if limited partners are viewed as participating in the management or control of the partnership.
 The statute and case law concerning when limited partners can lose their limited partner status, including the Quebec Civil Code, varies from province to province.
-The risks associated with this type of structure in the jurisdictions where the prospectus is filed should be disclosed. - (5) Mutual funds structured as trusts are subject to their constitution and the common and civil law of trusts.
+Therefore, paragraph 9.2(1) of the Instrument requires each commodity pool to disclose risks associated with the loss of limited liability of a limited partner that has invested in a commodity pool structured as a limited partnership; proper compliance with this requirement will involve disclosure of risks associated with the jurisdictions in which the prospectus is filed. - (5) Mutual funds structured as trusts are subject to their constitution and the common and civil law of trusts.
 A commodity pool operator should consider this law, together with the factual circumstances surrounding the establishment of the commodity pool, including the ability of the investors in the commodity pool to influence the administration and management of the commodity pool, to ensure that investors' liability is limited to the amount they have invested in the commodity pool.
-If applicable, a commodity pool should disclose in the prospectus the risks associated with the structuring of a commodity pool as a trust in relation to the possibility that purchasers of securities of the commodity pool may become liable to make an additional contribution beyond the price of the securities.
+Paragraph 9.2(1) of the Instrument requires disclosure of risks, if any are applicable, associated with the structuring of a commodity pool as a trust in relation to the possibility that purchasers of securities of the commodity pool may become liable to make an additional contribution beyond the price of the securities.